 These (and about 100 others) are questions that need to be answered before any meaningful discussion about restart dates can happen.
 I still believe now is the best time to book your next cruise — for when is simply a guess.

-You can visit the Royal Caribbean and Norwegian resource pages or, if you’d like unbiased information and advice or to begin discussing your next vacation (cruise or any other type), use the contact form or call me at 844-483-6669.
+You can visit the Royal Caribbean and Norwegian resource pages or, if you’d like unbiased information and advice or to begin discussing your next vacation (cruise or any other type) call me at 844-483-6669.